Council tax communication

 Which schools are included in this data?

 We don't produce pupil number projections for individual schools.
-Instead, the Royal Borough is divided into four different planning areas, with a pupil number projection for each 'tier' of education as follows:
+Instead, the Royal Borough is divided into five different planning areas, with a pupil number projection for each 'tier' of education as follows:

 The pupil number projections include all mainstream state schools (including academy and free schools) but exclude independent schools.